On Wirsing's problem in small exact degree: Introduction and main results

 \end{theorem}

-The claim is most interesting again for small $n$ where the hypothesis \eqref{eq:roest} is mild.
+The claim is most interesting again for small $n$ where the hypotheses \eqref{eq:roest}, \eqref{eq:Roest} are mild.
 In fact \eqref{eq:roest} is trivially satisfied up to $n\leq 4$ when $m=n-1$, in view of \eqref{eq:preis}.
 On the other hand, for large $n$ it may not be feasible to satisfy $\widehat{w}_{n-1}(\xi)>2n-7$ for any $\xi$, see the discussion on the exponents $\wo$ below Theorem~\ref{t2}.